ievlev9292/num-robust/README.md

 Apart from these, there are additional functions.

 - `utils.py` contains simple utils that allow tracking e.g. progress of a `for`-loop,
-find zero crossings of a 1d array, find a pair of close elements in an array.
+find zero crossings of a 1d array.

 - `tests.py` contains tests and usage examples for (most of) the functions listed above.